Net Zero Homes

 How Is Scotland Addressing This?

-Further steps are also being discussed, such as the potential for owner-occupiers and landlords to be required to decarbonise existing properties from as early as 2028.
-This means upgrading homes with sustainable technologies and energy-efficient measures, a challenge that will impact and be costly to many.
+Further steps are also being consulted, such as the potential for owner-occupiers and landlords to be required to decarbonise existing properties from as early as 2028 and no later than 2033.
+This means owner occupiers and investors alike will have to upgrade their properties with a zero-emissions (“non-polluting”) heating system, and may have to install additional energy-efficient measures, a challenge that will impact and be costly to many.

 What Does This Mean for You?

-At West Shore, we’re already ahead of the curve.
-Through our affiliation with the CCG Group, which has been building homes with zero-emissions heating systems since 2020, we’re ensuring that our homes are future-proofed against evolving regulations.
+CCG Homes is already ahead of the curve.
+Through our affiliation with the CCG Group, which has been building homes with zero-emissions heating systems since 2020, we have ensured your home at West Shore is future-proofed against evolving regulations.

-Our homes have an enhanced building fabric with super insulation and triple-glazed windows.
-They also feature zero-emissions (“non-polluting”) energy sources through the use of an innovative, air-source heat pump-powered district heating system, and solar PV panels feeding directly to the property.
-This combination is designed to tackle operational emissions i.e. those which arise from the use of fixed services in the home from things like heating, lighting, cooling, pumps, and fans.
+This is achieved through an enhanced building fabric with super insulation and triple-glazed windows, and the use of zero-emissions (“non-polluting”) energy sources, including an innovative, air-source heat pump-powered district heating system, and solar PV panels feeding directly to the property.
+This combination of measures is designed to tackle operational carbon emissions i.e. those which arise from the use of fixed services in the home from things like heating, lighting, cooling, pumps, and fans, and reduce them to zero.

 The result is what we call the CCG Net Zero Home— a home that goes beyond the current regulations, offering a higher standard of sustainability and energy efficiency.
-This is not just about meeting current standards but about future-proofing homes for the net zero target, ensuring they meet both current and future requirements…
+We are not just meeting current building standards, we are surpassing them, offering added value to our customers in the short and long term with reduced energy costs, and the creation of savings that can be retained…or enjoyed!

 West Shore is not just sustainable living, it is an entirely new way of living.